Are you thinking of driving Maui’s Road To Hana? Then you better be prepared.

-If you’re the adventurous type, you might be tempted to travel the “back side” (also known as the Pilani Highway) of the Road To Hana on your return trip.
+If you’re the adventurous type, you might be tempted to travel the “back side” (also known as the Pilani Highway, 31) of Haleakala on your return trip.

-Those who want to gaze out at remote Hawaiian scenery will probably be better off booking a helicopter tour.
-Sure, these high-flying trips can be pricey – but it’s cheaper than paying fora tow-truck if your car gets stuck.
+Those who want to gaze out at remote Hawaiian scenery will probably be better off booking a helicopter tour!

 Ready to Hit the Road?